Peter Metcalf

 Peter Metcalf (born February 25, 1979) is an American former ice hockey player who played eight seasons of professional hockey in the American Hockey League and ECHL from 2002–10.
-He was selected by the Toronto Maple Leafs in the 9th round (267th overall) of the 1999 NHL Entry Draft.
+He was selected by the Toronto Maple Leafs in the 9th round (267th overall) of the 1999 NHL entry draft.
+He played for the University of Maine Black Bears in college.